 Yes, some electrical plug-ins (220 volt) are proposed for the underground parking garage, as well as infrastructure included to add additional plug-ins as electric cars become more prevalent.
 The number of plug-ins installed will depend on the initial demand for electric cars, and separate spaces will be assigned for these vehicles.
 Usage charges for those with electric cars may be either on a flat monthly rate or metered, depending on which is most cost-effective, and the building engineers are currently studding these options.

-There will be separate amenity areas designed exclusively for residents of Upper Mill Pond.
-These areas include a spacious entrance lobby, lounge and library, various activity rooms, storage lockers (in most cases on the same floor as the unit), move-in rooms, and guest units.
+There will be amenity areas designed for residents of Upper Mill Pond.
+These areas include a spacious entrance lobby, lounge and library, various activity rooms, storage lockers (in most cases immediately in front of the resident’s parking space), move-in rooms, and guest suite.
 In addition, residents of Upper Mill Pond have the advantage of the best proximity to the new 10,000 square foot Health & Wellness Club, which will be located on the lower level of Upper Mill Pond.
 This Club will include: a 20 x 40 – foot indoor pool; a hot tub; women’s, men’s and co-ed change rooms with saunas; exercise gym; dance/movement studio; spa and treatment rooms; special activity room; and, a spacious outdoor terrace with barbecues overlooking the ponds.
 The Health Club is for use by all residents of St. Elizabeth Mills, and other facilities are planned through-out the property as the community grows.
-For example, a second pool and auditorium will be constructed next to the Retirement Residence and will be completed before Upper Mill Pond starts construction.
 In addition, residents of Upper Mill Pond will have access to all amenities, commercial/retail offerings and services offered on The Village of St. Elizabeth Mills campus.

 Yes, the main floor, two-storey entrance lobby, including lounge, café/juice bar, library and business centre is intended exclusively for the residents of Upper Mill Pond.
 Only the lower level Health Club and guest suites are intended for use by other residents of St. Elizabeth Village.

-Purchasers who reserve a suite at Upper Mill Pond will be given priority for garden homes as these become available.
-However, the waiting list is now almost two years depending on the garden home you desire.
-If a purchaser should select a garden home before closing of their suite at Upper Mill Pond, their deposit will simply be applied towards this purchase, without deduction or penalty.
+Purchasers who close and take possession of a suite at Upper Mill Pond will be given priority to transfer to a garden home anytime up to two years after they move into their suite, without deduction or penalty.
 ZEST Communities has no plans to add additional garden homes to its campus and all future units will be apartment form only.